 The pot roast story.
 It goes like this...

 A mother was teaching her child how to make a pot roast.
 The mother explained each step of the process to the child as she went.
 The recipe was an old hand-me-down that had been gifted from mother to daughter from generation to generation.
 As the mother was preparing to put the pot roast in the oven, she said, ‘’now we cut off the end of each side of the meat.’’.
 The child curiously asked why.
 The mother thought carefully and replied, ‘’that is the way we’ve always done it.
 That's the way your grandma did it, and that’s how I am doing it.’’.
 The child, not satisfied with the answer called to ask her grandma who replied, ‘’that is the way we’ve always done it.
 That's the way my mother did it, and that’s how I do it.’’.
 The child, still not satisfied, called her great-grandma to ask the same question.
 She asked, “Why do we cut the ends off the pot roast before putting it in the oven?”.
 To which her great grandma replied: “When I was a young woman, we had a very small oven.
 The pot roast wouldn’t fit in the oven if we didn’t cut the ends off.”.

-In healthcare, we are often guilty of this same thinking.
+In healthcare and more specifically in Audiology, we are often guilty of this same thinking.
 Things have always been done this way, therefore, this is the way things must always be done.
 Often, many procedures could be more efficient, more effective and in some cases, there are better ways of doing things.
 We should always remain conscious of the reasons behind the things we are doing as a guiding measure and a key to continuous improvement.

 One example is the reliance on supra-aural headphones when the evidence and benefits are clearly shown in favour of insert earphones (IE) for audiometry (both screening and clinical).

 6 reasons why insert earphones should be used in your clinic

 Improved Noise Reduction: